ddotcodes/100-days-of-code/log.md

 ### Day 20 :November 25, 2019

 **Today's Progress**: Today I learned phython and java for about 4 hours and it is really adictive

+### Day 21 :November 26, 2019

+**Today's Progress**: Today I learned phython and i made pong game it was so hard for me at the beginning but it was so intresting